Kinds-of-Intelligence-CFI/llm-aai/README.md

 If you have an idea for this project and would like to get involved, please reach out to the addresses under [Support](#support).

 ## Authors and Acknowledgements
 You can find the [paper](https://arxiv.org/abs/2410.23242v1) associated with this project on arXiv.
+The results from the paper were generated from the version of this codebase at commit `e339118`.

 To cite our work, please use the following:
 ```